 The aging process can be cruel to our skin – Between sun damage and progressive collagen loss, the skin loses its plumpness and resiliency.
 Mesotherapy skin rejuvenation or “Mesolift” infuses the dermis with potent vitamins and anti-oxidants to rejuvenate and revitalize the skin.
 We have many happy patients who have had a “Mesolift” and describe their skin as firm, radiant, youthful and glowing.
 The “Mesolift” is usually performed in an initial series of 2-4 treatments spaced a week apart.
 Following 2 sessions with a month apart .
 Results are maintained by twice a year touch up sessions.

 Contact us for a free consultation to see if Mesotheraphy is right for you!
-We are located in Bedford, NY which is in Westchester County.
+Our cosmetic medical spa is located in Bedford, NY which is in Westchester County.
 Neighboring cities include: Chappaqua, Pound Ridge, Katonah, Mt.
 Kisco, Pleasantville, White Plains, Harrison, Scarsdale, Rye and York Town Heights NY.
 Nearby cities in CT include: Stamford, Greenwich, Ridgefield, Wilton and New Cannon.